30/10/2022

 ==========

-The shortcomings of the Japanese monographs were already obvious at the time of their writing, so the Japanese began to prepare to work on a better history of the Pacific War.
-The process was led by Hattori Takushiro, former Chief of Operations of the General Staff of the Japanese Army, who after the war was appointed responsible for writing the military history of Japan.
+The shortcomings of the Japanese Monographs were already obvious at the time of their writing, so the Japanese Institute of Military History begun to make a better quality history of the Pacific War.
+The process was led by Hattori Takushiro, former Chief of Operations of the General Staff of the Imperial Japanese Army.

-8-volume work “The Complete History of the War in Great East Asia” (大東亜戦争全史), published in 1953-56, turned out to be a book of a completely different level than the Japanese Monographs - the quality of the authors’ work is evident here.
+8-volume work “The Complete History of the War in Great East Asia” = 大東亜戦争全史, published in 1953-56, turned out to be a book of a completely different level than the Japanese Monographs - the quality of the authors’ work is evident here.
 But there are questions here as well.
-First, history is written almost exclusively from the army's point of view and at a strategic level.
+First, history is written almost exclusively from the Army's point of view and at a strategic level.
 There were simply not enough resources to describe tactical actions.
-Secondly, the officers of the General Staff were not inclined to particularly analyze or criticize their actions.
+Secondly, the officers of the General Staff were not inclined to particularly analyze or criticize their own actions.

 ==========

-It is clear that the institute of military history was not going to stop after the release of Hattori’s book.
-There, work continued on the new Japanese history of WWII, known as the “Senshi Sosho” = “Military History Series” (戦史叢書).
-Work has accelerated sharply after most of the documents, confiscated by the USA after the war, were returned to Japan in the mid-sixties.
+It is clear that the Institute of Military History was not going to stop after the release of Hattori’s book.
+There, work continued on the new Japanese history of WWII, known as the “Senshi Sosho” = “Military History Series” = 戦史叢書.
+Work has accelerated sharply after most of the documents, confiscated by the USA after the war, were returned to Japan in the mid-1960s.

 But Japanese military historians were not going to limit themselves to documents.
-Numerous veterans were involved in the work, who could rely on their diaries (during WWII, keeping a diary was considered almost an integral part of the life of an educated Japanese).
+Numerous veterans were involved in the work, who could use their diaries (during WWII, keeping a diary was considered almost an integral part of the life of an educated Japanese) and documents in their possession (which sometimes were not available elsewhere).
 Moreover, draft versions of the chapters of the new history were actively discussed, and veterans, who were directly related to these events, also participated in the discussions.

 The first volume of “Sensi Sosho” was published in 1966, the last (102nd) - in 1980.
 2 more volumes with collections of documents were published in the mid-1980s.